sayedihashimi/template-sample/README.md

 If you want all parameters to be shown except a set of specific templates, you can use the `vs_parametersToHide` in `tags` to hide those specific parameters.
-The value for this tag should be a semi-colon delimeted list of parameter names.
+The value for this tag should be a semi-colon delimited list of parameter names.
 For example.

 ```json
 "tags": {